 Information related to safeguards events should contain no greater detail than its associated initial event notification report.
 Do not enter Safeguards Information into RPS-Inspections.

-The Regions and NSIR are responsible for adding Confirmatory Action Letters, Licensee Renewal Commitments, and Non-Conformance Orders.
+The Regions and NSIR are responsible for adding Confirmatory Action Letters, Licensee Renewal Commitments, Corrective Action to Prevent Recurrence, and Non-Conformance Orders.

 LERs are populated automatically into RPS-Inspections from ADAMS, using the non-public ADAMS template NRR-122, which can be found under ML18033B188.
-Following an LER or SERin RPS-Inspections, the regions are responsible for:
+Following an automatic entry of an LER or a manual entry of an SER into RPS-Inspections, the regions are responsible for:

 Ensuring all vital data has been translated correctly from the subject LER, including title, docket, event date, submitted date, LER number, revision number, description (optional), and ADAMS hyperlink.
 When the LER/SER applies to multiple dockets, ensure the LER/SER is only assigned to the lowest docket number.
 For LERs and SERs uploaded from ADAMS, the above fields will be in a read only status.
 If any data has been incorrectly imported from ADAMS to RPS-Inspections, contact RPSSupport.Resource@nrc.gov and ADAMSIM@nrc.gov for corrections.